thingsboard/thingsboard.github.io/_includes/docs/user-guide/dashboards.md

 You can combine different logical expressions over one key using "complex" filters.
 For example: "(A > 0 and A < 20) or (A > 50 and A < 100)".
 Also, you can combine two expressions for different keys using the "and" relation.
 For example: "(A > 0 and A < 20) and (B > 50 and B < 100)".
-It's not possible to use "or" relation to combining different keys yet.
+It's not possible to use "or" in relation to combining different keys yet.
 For example: "(A > 0 and A < 20) or (B > 50 and B < 100)".

-See more examples how to use filters in this video:
+See more examples of how to use filters in this video:

 <div id="video">
   <div id="video_wrapper">